aubique/dotfiles-arch/README.md

 ## Keyboard Layouts

-Adding one more language to `i3wm` set of keyboard layouts is some kind of tricky process.
+Adding one more language to `i3wm` set of keyboard layouts is sort of tricky process.

 There are two common ways to do that:

- 1. Override system-wide configration with `localectl`
+ 1. Override system-wide configuration with `localectl`
- 2. Explicitly set XKB configration on start-up with `setxkbmap`
+ 2. Explicitly set XKB configuration on start-up with `setxkbmap`

 ### Xorg/Keyboard configuration